pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/component_communication/_index.md

   Not available
 {{< /tabsection >}}

 Lastly, we can use the constructor with a tuple that includes a list of references, where odd elements are locators and even elements are component references.
-The following example shows how to create a References object that contains a reference to the previously created service object.
+The following example shows how to create a References object that contains a reference to the previously created controller.

 {{< tabsection >}}
   Not available